Understanding the trends of Claim Settlement Ratio Claim settlement rati...

-With every New Year comes New Joys, New Wishes, New Dreams coupled with New Liabilities and New Responsibilities and also the old ones.
+With every New Year comes New Joys, New Wishes, and New Dreams coupled with New Liabilities and New Responsibilities as also the old ones.
 One such old responsibility is the Financial Planning for the family and the Tax Planning for the financial year.
 The tax plan has always been a concern of the last minute, be it for the service people or the business class.

 Even in today’s technically savvy generation, there are loads of people who are not even aware of the basic tax planning requirements.
 Let us understand the various avenues for investment where tax can be saved under section 80C.